Continuing Education Activity

 Eclamptic seizures are a medical emergency and require immediate treatment to prevent mortality in both the mother and fetus.
 Actively seizing patients should have their airways secured to prevent aspiration.
 The patient should be placed on her left side, and suction should be applied to help with oral secretions.
 Other airway adjuncts should also be readily available if the patient deteriorates and requires intubation.
 Magnesium sulfate should be given to control convulsions and is the first-line treatment for eclamptic seizures.
 A loading dose of 4 to 6 grams should be given intravenously over 15 to 20 minutes.
 A maintenance dose of 2 g per hour should subsequently be administered.
 Magnesium treatment should be continued for at least 24 hours after a patient's last seizure.
 Special attention must be made when giving this medication as it can lead to toxicity and cause respiratory paralysis, central nervous system depression, and cardiac arrest.
 It is essential to monitor reflexes, creatinine function, and urine output with magnesium administration.
 Other antiepileptic medications include diazepam or phenytoin.
 Benzodiazepines and barbiturates are used for refractory seizures that are unresponsive to magnesium.
 Levetiracetam or valproic acid are alternatives for patients with myasthenia gravis with eclampsia as magnesium and phenytoin cause increased muscle weakness, which could lead to a myasthenia crisis.
 Ultimately, immediate obstetrics consultation is required.
 Women with severe preeclampsia, who are greater than 34 weeks gestation and are unstable either from a maternal or fetal perspective, should undergo delivery as soon as the mother is stabilized.
 Corticosteroids should be given to women with fetal gestation less than 34 weeks if time and circumstances permit to help aid in lung maturation.
 Delivery should not be delayed for steroid administration.
 Ultimately, the definitive treatment for preeclampsia/eclampsia is the delivery of the fetus.
 The route of delivery, as well as timing, is based on maternal and fetal factors.

 Patients with severe preeclampsia should be given magnesium sulfate prophylactically to prevent eclamptic seizures.
 In addition, it is important to control blood pressure in pregnant women with preeclampsia.
-The American College of Obstetrics and Gynecology recommends that outpatient antihypertensive treatment be started in women with systolic blood pressure greater than 160 mmHg or diastolic blood pressure greater than 110 mmHg.
+The American College of Obstetrics and Gynecology recommends that antihypertensive treatment be started in women with systolic blood pressure greater than 160 mmHg or diastolic blood pressure greater than 110 mmHg or more on two occasions at least 4 hours apart (unless antihypertensive therapy is initiated before this time).
 First-line pharmacological treatment of hypertension in pregnant women includes labetalol, nifedipine, and hydralazine.
 The initial dose of labetalol is 20 mg IV.
 This dose can be doubled to 40 mg and then 80 mg at ten-minute intervals until target blood pressure is reached.
 IV hydralazine is dosed at 5 to 10 mg over two minutes.
 An additional 10 mg IV can be administered after twenty minutes if the systolic blood pressure is greater than 160 mmHg or the diastolic blood is greater than 110 mmHg.
 Nifedipine is given orally at an initial dose of 10 mg.
 If the systolic blood pressure is greater than 160 mmHg or diastolic greater than 110 after thirty minutes, give an additional 20 mg of nifedipine.
 A second dose of 20 mg of nifedipine can be given after an additional 30 minutes.

 Blood pressure control is also crucial postpartum as the risk for eclampsia is highest during the 48 hours after birth.
 Systolic blood pressure should be less than 150 mmHg, and diastolic pressure should be less than 100 mmHg on two readings at least four hours apart.
 Treatment should also be initiated if the systolic blood pressure is greater than 160 mmHg or diastolic blood pressure is greater than 110 mmHg after one hour.
 Magnesium sulfate should be continued for 12 to 24 hours post-delivery.